Climate and Average Weather Year Round in Malibu California, United States

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Malibu experiences significant seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 6.5 months, from October 13 to April 29, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around February 18, with an average total accumulation of 3.7 inches.
+The month with the most rain in Malibu is February, with an average rainfall of 3.7 inches.

 The rainless period of the year lasts for 5.5 months, from April 29 to October 13.
-The least rain falls around July 16, with an average total accumulation of 0.0 inches.
+The month with the least rain in Malibu is July, with an average rainfall of 0.0 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.